Best 25+ annotation and markup tools in 2021

 Despite some nice features and even a Chrome extension, the lack of in-context feedback can make it difficult for your team to respond to feedback about their images and designs, which can slow the process down because a separate tool is required.
 Dropbox offers a free trial with limited storage space so that you can explore the new collaboration features yourself.

-Website annotation and markup tools
+Website markup tools

 It’s not easy to build a website from scratch, so your designers need to have access to the most accurate feedback possible.
-Here’s a look at the best website markup and annotation tools out there.
+Here’s a look at the best website markup tools out there.

-16. Filestage
+15. Filestage

 Now you can collect feedback from everyone involved in one centralized place, no matter where they’re working from.
 Plus, you can set due dates for files to remind your reviewers to leave feedback on time.
-On the dashboard, you can always keep an overview of all review processes and their progress.

-17. Highly
+16. Highly

 Highly Screenshot